digwit678/DIGCREAT_AUDIO_PROCESSION/README.md

 idea: represent music in more meaningful way
 old: predict new waveform, given old waveform (we perceive different waveforms as the same sound), model the waveforms sample by sample
 idea: incorporate prior information of ddsp and signal processing ==> generate simple oscillator components: whats frequencies and amplitudes of a model (interprete signal processes in TensorFlow , take gradient and look at frequency alignment of input and target audio to create expressive sound): manipulate frequencies individually in selectively with knowing whats going on in the inside of the model (interpretable),  (ear (ear is sensitive to phases of sinewaves if there is no frequency): 1.) frequency decomposition)
-creativity: if only bit streams of audio (0´s and 1´s) you do not know what´s going on inside -- DB and HZ are more informative frequencies: take those for the encoder. what if take the pitch and loudness of a different signal than the one my decoder is trained on ?
+creativity: if only bit streams of audio (0´s and 1´s) you do not know what´s going on inside -- DB and HZ are more informative frequencies: take those for the encoder.
+What if I take the pitch and loudness of a different signal than the one my decoder is trained on ?
-Pitch and frequency stays the same but the tone changes according to the instrument learned by the decoder (decodes pitch and freq into e.g. a violin sound) (timbre transfer) ==> allows to run models in real time (was never possible with raw waveform models)
+Pitch and frequency stays the same but the tone changes according to the instrument learned by the decoder (decodes pitch and freq into e.g. a violin sound) (timbre transfer).
+DDSP allows to run models in real time (was never possible with raw waveform models)

 You can get very creative by trying routing lots of differents submodules in different ways.